 When it comes to age, it is clear that advancing chronological age is related to a higher rate of IVF cycle cancellation and a higher proportion of healthy women having less than four oocytes collected.

 It has been proved that suboptimal ovarian response to stimulation can reoccur in just over 60% of cases.
-In fact, the cohort of recruitable follicles may vary from cycle to cycle.
+The cohort of recruitable follicles may vary from cycle to cycle.
 It refers to the cyclic effect on both follicular decay and follicular growth rate.

-Once follicles become antral follicles, they become sensitive to follicle stimulating hormone (FSH) and luteinizing hormone (LH).
-Basing on that knowledge, doctors can individualise stimulation protocols and enhance the chances of a successful IVF outcome for patients (taking into account the fact whether it is first or next cycle, if there is good ovarian reserve or previous poor response).
+Once follicles become antral follicles, they become sensitive to follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+Based on that knowledge, doctors can individualise stimulation protocols and enhance the chances of a successful IVF outcome for patients (taking into account the fact whether it is first or next cycle, if there is a good ovarian reserve or previous poor response).

-In the most challenging group, namely patients with known poor response and low ovarian reserve, the micro-flare protocol seems to be he most beneficial.
-It means shorter treatment, the possibility of introducing anti-oestrogen or aromatase inhibitors, gonadotrophins dose adjustment (FSH and LH), individualised stimulation and hCG for trigger.
+In the most challenging group, namely patients with known poor response and low ovarian reserve, the micro-flare protocol seems to be the most beneficial.
+It means shorter treatment, the possibility of introducing anti-oestrogen or aromatase inhibitors, gonadotrophins dose adjustment (FSH and LH), individualised stimulation and hCG for the trigger.